yokoffing/Betterfox/README.md

 ## Three simple files:
 1) <b>FastFox:</b> immensely increase Firefox's browsing speed.
 Give Chrome a run for its money!
 2) <b>PeskyFox:</b> unclutter the new tab page.
 Remove Pocket and form autofill.
 Adjust download preferences.
 Prevent Firefox from randomly going offline and serving annoying webpage notifications.
-3) <b>SecureFox:</b> remove Telemetry, Mozilla experiments, Google Safe Browsing, geolocation, and search engine suggestions in URL bar.
+3) <b>SecureFox:</b> remove Telemetry, Mozilla experiments, Google Safe Browsing, and search engine suggestions in URL bar.
 Auto-upgrade mixed content to HTTPS.
 Add various privacy enhancements — all without breaking webpages.
 You read that right.
 No breakage 😁

 Credit: Hours spent reviewing, condensing, and testing <a href="https://github.com/ghacksuserjs/ghacks-user.js">ghacks user.js</a>, about:config suggestions from websites and blogs, and keeping up with <a href="https://wiki.mozilla.org/Firefox/Roadmap/Updates">Mozilla updates</a>.
 (Where there is similiarity to ghacks, credit goes to them.)